 Residential Streets and Plowing Shifts

-Residential Streets - After residential streets are plowed, residents will not necessarily see bare pavement.
+Residential Streets - Residents will not necessarily see bare pavement after plowing residential streets.
 The emphasis for residential streets is to create a single passable lane down the middle that can be navigated by passenger vehicles equipped for winter travel.

-Blocked Driveways - During heavy snowfalls, problems arise for residents when mounds of snow left on the sides of streets may block driveways, these are also known as wind rows.
+Blocked Driveways - During heavy snowfalls, problems arise for residents when mounds of snow are left on the sides of streets, which may block driveways, also known as windrows.
 Although a concerted effort is made to avoid this, it is not always possible.
-Residential streets are plowed down the center of the street in an effort to avoid covering sidewalks, parked cars, and blocking driveways.
-The city of Thornton does not remove or haul away snow as part of this program, and it is the resident's responsibility to clear these wind rows.
+Residential streets are plowed down the center of the street to prevent covering sidewalks and parked cars or blocking driveways.
+The city of Thornton does not remove or haul away snow as part of this program, and it is the resident's responsibility to clear these windrows.